ovn-org/ovn/Documentation/intro/install/general.rst

     User can use any other base image for debian, e.g. u14.04, etc.

-    RHEL based docker build support needs to be added.
+    RHEL based docker support is now added with centos7 as a base image.

 Starting OVN host service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~